metaplex-foundation/developer-hub/src/pages/bubblegum/create-trees.md

 Whilst the data of Compressed NFTs is stored inside transactions and not on-chain accounts, we still need some on-chain accounts to keep track of the Merkle Tree and its configuration.
 As such, before we can start minting Compressed NFTs, we need to create two accounts:

 - A **Merkle Tree account**.
 This account holds a generic Merkle Tree that can be used to verify the authenticity of any type of data.
 It is owned by the [Account Compression Program](https://spl.solana.com/account-compression) created and maintained by Solana.
 In our case, we will use it to verify the authenticity of Compressed NFTs.
 - A **Tree Config account**.
 This second account is a PDA derived from the address of the Merkle Tree account.
-It allows us to store additional configurations for the Merkle Tree that is specific to Compressed NFTs — e.g. the tree creator, the amount of minted cNFTs, etc.
+It allows us to store additional configurations for the Merkle Tree that are specific to Compressed NFTs — e.g. the tree creator, the number of minted cNFTs, etc.

 With these two accounts, we have everything we need to start minting Compressed NFTs.
-Note that, we will refer to Merkle Tree accounts with an associated Tree Config accounts as **Bubblegum Trees**.
+Note that, we will refer to Merkle Tree accounts with associated Tree Config accounts as **Bubblegum Trees**.

 {% diagram height="h-64 md:h-[200px]" %}